How to Prepare for Placement Aptitude Tests

 How to approach:

 • Begin by familiarizing yourself with different types of reasoning questions.
-Topics like puzzles, syllogisms, coding-decoding, and seating arrangements often appear.
+Prioritize topics 1-8.

-• After understanding the basics of each topic, solve at least 10 questions per topic on LearnTheta to build speed and accuracy.
+• After understanding the basics of each topic, solve at least 10 questions per topic.

 • Once you complete the syllabus, focus on revisiting difficult questions and improving your solving speed by expanding your practice across topics.